Imaclean74/grafeo/docs/user-guide/gql/types.md

 RETURN ZONED TIME '14:30:00-04:00'
 ```

-See [Temporal Functions](functions-temporal.md) for constructors, extraction, and arithmetic.
+See [Temporal Functions](functions-temporal.md) for constructors, extraction and arithmetic.

 ## Collection Types